 Experiences of people living in residential aged care

+In addition, the ACQSC undertakes consumer experience surveys of residents in residential aged care services, in conjunction with regulatory audits.
 Consumers themselves have identified consumer experience in residential aged care as key information to support informed choice.
 Since 2017 the former Australian Aged Care Quality Agency and its successor, the ACQSC, have conducted consumer experience surveys of residents in residential aged care services, in conjunction with visits made for reaccreditation audits.
 Survey results for each service are published alongside the respective site audit report on the ACQSC website.

 Substantial work has gone into identifying three dimensions of residential aged care that are of most interest to consumers: